 I love dolloping this persimmon jam into everything from yogurt bowls to oatmeal to toast or pancakes!
 It’s such a delicious way to enjoy some natural fruit sweetness.

 Needless to say, this sweet and spicy jam and I are tight right now.
+And for a salsa take on with similar flavors, try this mango habanero salsa recipe.

 And I don’t really see that changing any time soon!